NexaAI/nexa-sdk/CLI.md

 options:
   -h, --help   show this help message and exit
+  -lp, --local_path     Indicate that the model path provided is the local path, must be used with -mt -mt, --model_type     Indicate the model running type, must be used with -lp or -hf, choose from [NLP, COMPUTER_VISION, MULTIMODAL, AUDIO]
-  --host HOST  Host to bind the server to
+  -hf, --huggingface    Load model from Hugging Face Hub, must be used with -mt --host HOST  Host to bind the server to
   --port PORT  Port to bind the server to
   --reload     Enable automatic reloading on code changes